AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+There is one and only one actor to one or many films.
+They are linked by the actor_id.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It indicates that "NOT NULL" is set for that column.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+2 because the red diamonds are what indicate how many foreign keys are in a table.

 ##### ER Diagram upload